 Projects per year

 My core research focuses on interpretation of the right not to be subjected to inhuman or degrading treatment.
 I am interested in all aspects of this right, including cultural dimensions and its application in the socio-economic sphere.
-I have recently completed a monograph entitled Dignity, Degrading Treatment and Torture in Human Rights Law: The Ends of Article 3 of the European Convention on Human Rights.
+I have written a monograph entitled Dignity, Degrading Treatment and Torture in Human Rights Law: The Ends of Article 3 of the European Convention on Human Rights.

 I have interests in the right to human rights education, and the concept of human dignity in human rights education.
 Recent and on-going projects consider human rights and human dignity as understood by student teachers and student nurses.

 I also have interests in the environmental governance context, including the use and impact of human rights interpretation by different actors, and in the relationship between the right to a healthy environment and the concept of human dignity.
 I am currently a co-investigator on the UKRI funded One Ocean Hub.